GeoscienceAustralia/hazimp/docs/exposure.rst

 that asset.

-Additional attributes can enable a more detailed analysis - for example, aggregation based on specific attributes.
+Additional attributes can enable a more detailed analysis - for example, aggregation based on specific attributes such as post codes/zip codes, local government areas or building type.
 For example, including an attribute of the construction era would allow aggregation by that attribute.
 In the case of using `permutation <permutation>`_, the exposure data must include an attribute that indicates the geographic region over which the permutation will be performed.